Stanford-Urban-Water-Policy-Innovation/Articulate/README.md

 4. Number of Developer Keys- multiple developer keys may be required depending on the size (number of Search Terms, time period length and number of websites to search) of the query
 5. Developer Key(s)- from Google CSE
 6. Search term(s)- the main search term for the query
-7. Or term(s)- defined by google as "[Provide] additional search terms to check for in a document, where each document in the search results must contain at least one of the additional search terms."
+7. Or term(s)- defined by Google as "additional search terms to check for in a document, where each document in the search results must contain at least one of the additional search terms."
 Each Search term can have multiple Or terms, and Or terms are defined seperately for each Search term.
 8. Include term(s)- must be found in each result in addition to the initial search term.
 Google defines these as "exactTerms."
 It is suggested that each search only have one associated Include term.

 The search will be performed for the Search term AND one or more of the OR terms AND all Include terms.
 It should be noted that Search, Or, and Include terms in the query are case sensitive.